King Richard (film)

 King Richard is a 2021 American biographical sports drama film directed by Reinaldo Marcus Green and written by Zach Baylin.
 The film stars Will Smith as Richard Williams, the father and coach of famed tennis players Venus and Serena Williams (both of whom served as executive producers on the film), with Aunjanue Ellis, Saniyya Sidney, Demi Singleton, Tony Goldwyn, and Jon Bernthal in supporting roles.

 It premiered at the 48th Telluride Film Festival on September 2, 2021, and was theatrically released on November 19, 2021, by Warner Bros.
 Pictures and on the HBO Max streaming service.
-It grossed $39 million against a budget of $50 million, and received positive reviews from critics, with praise for the screenplay and the performances of Smith, Ellis, and Sidney.
+Although it was a box office failure, grossing $39 million against a budget of $50 million, the film received positive reviews from critics, with praise for the screenplay and the performances of Smith, Ellis, and Sidney.

 It was named one of the ten best films of the year by both the American Film Institute and the National Board of Review.
-It earned six nominations at the 94th Academy Awards, including Best Picture, and won Best Actor for Smith.
+It earned six nominations at the 94th Academy Awards, including Best Picture, and won Best Actor for Will Smith.

 Plot

-Richard Williams lives in Compton, California, with his wife Brandy, his three step-daughters, and his two daughters, Venus and Serena.
-Richard aspires to turn Venus and Serena into professional tennis players; he has prepared a plan for success since before they were born.
-Richard and Brandy coach Venus and Serena on a daily basis, while also working as a security guard and a nurse, respectively.
+Richard Williams lives in Compton, California, with his wife Brandy, his three step-daughters Tunde, Isha and Lyndrea, and his two daughters, Venus and Serena.
+Richard aspires to turn Venus and Serena into professional tennis players.

+Richard has prepared a plan for their success since before they were born.
+He and Brandy coach Venus and Serena on a daily basis, while also working as a security guard and a nurse, respectively.
 Richard works tirelessly to find a professional coach for the girls, creating brochures and videotapes to advertise their skills, but has not had success.

 One day, Richard takes the girls to see coach Paul Cohen, who is in the middle of practicing with John McEnroe and Pete Sampras.
 Despite his initial reservations, he agrees to watch the girls practice, and is impressed.

 However, the Williamses cannot afford professional coaching, and Paul refuses to coach both girls for free; he selects Venus to receive his coaching, while Serena continues to practice with Brandy.
 Paul encourages Venus to participate in juniors tournaments.
-She quickly finds success, but Richard stresses to Venus and her sisters that they should remain humble despite their success.
+She quickly finds success, but Richard stresses to Venus and her sister that they should remain humble despite their success.

 At one of Venus's tournaments, Serena also signs up to play, unbeknownst to Richard.
-As both girls continue to succeed, the family are treated as outsiders among the predominantly white, upper-class competition.
-Richard meets with high-profile agents, but, fearing that his daughters will be taken advantage of, pulls them out of the junior circuit entirely.
-Paul warns him that his decision will destroy the girls’ chances to turn pro, but Richard stands firm, firing Paul as a coach.
+As both girls continue to succeed, the family feel like outsiders among the predominantly white, upper-class competition.
+Richard meets with high-profile agents, but, fearing his daughters will be taken advantage of, pulls them out of the junior circuit entirely.
+Paul insists his decision will destroy the girls’ chances to turn pro, but Richard stands firm, firing him as a coach.